filipbelhaj/DiabetesClinic3/README.md

 The project fetches the data with FastAPI and then packaged as a Container in Docker is then able to be used with systems that have the Docker Desktop application/program.

-Preconditions (What you need to run this)
+Preconditions (What you need to run this) <br>
-Internet connection
+- Internet connection
-Docker Desktop instaled and running on your current device The pc Terminal
+- Docker Desktop instaled and running on your current device
+- The pc Terminal

 ## Testing ML API: